MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-windows.md

 \c mimic;
 ```

+### Create the tables on the database

+Note the script, by default, places the tables on the `mimiciii` *schema* within the `mimic` *database*.
+If you would like to change the schema name, please modify all three scripts accordingly.
 Run the create tables script (note: this assumes that the create table script is in the current directory - if it is not, see below).

 ```sql